matterhorn-chat/matterhorn/PRACTICES.md

 The following are some of the aesthetic choices we've made; these are not hard rules but help to explain the current overall appearance:

+  * Indentation increment is four spaces.
+No tabs.

   * Imports are usually in alphabetical order and separated into 4-5 sections from the most global/generic to the most local/specific.
     Because there can be a number of sections, we separate the imports